oasisprotocol/oasis-core-ledger/docs/usage/transactions.md

 ```

 where `<LEDGER-WALLET-ID>` is replaced with the ID of your Ledger wallet.
-See [Identifying Ledger Devices] for more details.
+See [Identifying Wallets] for more details.
 {% endhint %}

 {% hint style="info" %}